 The approved final landform and final land use are further described in Section 5.
-The final landform and land use are designed to achieve the rehabilitation objectives outlined in Development Consent DA 92/97 and produce a safe and stable landform with sustainable vegetation communities consistent with the surrounding area.
+The final landform and land use are designed to achieve the rehabilitation objectives outlined in Development Consent SSD 10418 and Development Consent DA 92/97 (prior to its surrender) and produce a safe and stable landform with sustainable vegetation communities consistent with the surrounding area.